Back

 BOL_LakeTiticaca_Copacabana_iStock_464413024

-Vast Lake Titicaca lies at the confluence of several important indigenous cultures, and their timeless traditions live on in island communities scattered across its shimmering surface.
+At 3,812m above sea level, Lake Titicaca is massive, mysterious, and sacred to indigenous culture.
+This isn’t just any lake – Inca mythology claims it’s where the sun god was born.
+Vast Lake Titicaca lies at the confluence of several important indigenous cultures, and their timeless traditions live on in island communities scattered across its shimmering sapphire surface.

-One of the most unique lifestyles to be found on Lake Titicaca is that of the Uros Indians, who since the days of the Incas have chosen to isolate themselves from their lakeside neighbours on curious floating islands made of reeds.
-From the Bolivian side of the lake you can visit the Uros Uruitos islands, setting foot on their spongy surface.
+One of the most unique lifestyles you’ll find anywhere is that of the Uros people, who, since the days of the Incas, have chosen to isolate themselves on curious floating islands made of totora reeds.
+From the Bolivian side, you can visit the Uros Uruitos islands and set foot on their spongy surface – it’s like walking on a giant mattress.

 BOL_LakeTititcaca_shutterstock_1671536494